Nimble Freelancer

 What beef is better?
 Organic or Grass Fed.

-Organic beef doesn’t always mean that it was Grass-fed; it only means that the animals were not treated with any growth hormones, antibiotics, or pesticides.
+Organic beef doesn’t always mean that it was Grass-fed; it only means that the animals were not treated with growth hormones, antibiotics, or pesticides.
 The animal still could’ve been grass, corn, or grain-fed.

-Grocery Stores with Butcher Service!
+Grocery Stores with Butcher Service

 Publix: Publix has a full-service meat department with butchers who can custom cut, trim, and repackage meats during regular operating hours.